 That’s why people love Nutrisystem: Cakes, cookies and other snacks you love are included in the program.
 And a dehydrator can give you even more options: With some blended fruit and a little honey, the machine can make you homemade, super-sweet fruit leather—just like the boxed kind you loved as a kid.
 And with recipes like this Strawberry-Kiwi Fruit Leather, it even packs a bonus nutritional punch: There’s spinach inside.
 The flavor of the greens is masked by the fruit, but you still get the nutrients and fiber from the veggies to help you stay full and fueled.
 This Tropical Chili Fruit Leather is also a great option since it’s loaded with vitamin C thanks to the inclusion of mango and pineapple.

 5. Make pizza toppings that make microwave pizza feel like gourmet.

 Another thing members love about Nutrisystem: Pizza.
-The Thick Crust Pizza is a favorite of Nutrisystem’s biggest success stories and celebrity endorsers like Melissa Joan Hart.
+The Thick Crust Pizza is a favorite of Nutrisystem success stories.
 They top it with fresh veggies, pop it in the microwave and enjoy.

 But a dehydrator can help you step up your topping game: Fresh tomatoes become “sun-dried” tomatoes for a chewy, gourmet texture.
 Mushrooms—which don’t always soften up enough in the microwave—become delicious dried varieties to add savory flavor to your pie.
 Even dried pineapple with low-sodium ham can make a new take on Hawaiian pizza—turning a microwave meal into gourmet fare!
 And last but certainly not least, turkey bacon becomes Turkey Jerky to make a crispy and savory topping for the ultimate meat-lovers pizza.